 Intimidation

-Sending threatening messages via cyber means e.g
+Sending threatening messages or menacing remarks via cyber means.

 Cyber-Harassment